-Developing and negotiating a sponsored research contract involves many steps.
+Developing and negotiating a sponsored project contract involves many steps.
 The following information provides an overview of recommended strategies and practices and make you aware of the requirements of developing a contract with an external sponsor.

 While the information is presented in a series of consecutive steps, depending on your timeframe, it may be necessary to execute some of steps concurrently.